guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 # EURUSD Backtest

 This project is a moving average cross backtest for the EURUSD currency pair.
+The main objective is to beat the benchmark, a buy and hold strategy on EURUSD, and also to construct a simple enough algorithm for a beginner to edit and use.

 ![download](https://github.com/guzmanwolfrank/Trading/assets/29739578/7f69d82c-c6c6-4888-98f4-bae893de9b33)